-Some additional ideas for moving your body include taking a spin class, attending a local gym, at-home resistance band exercises, swimming laps, taking on a cross fit challenge, or participating in a water aerobics class.
+Some additional ideas for moving your body include taking a spin class, attending a local gym, at-home resistance band exercises, swimming laps, taking on a cross-fit challenge, or participating in a water aerobics class.

-2. Being Mindful of Your Nutrition Choices While Working from Home
+2. Being Mindful of Your Nutrition Choices While Working From Home

 A bad habit that is easy to often fall into while working from home is snacking on not-so-healthy foods all day.
-Somehow it seems so much easier to snack away the day at home than it is when at the office.
+Somehow, it seems so much easier to snack away the day at home than it is when at the office.
 If you have found that your nutrition is falling behind from working near your kitchen all day, here are some tips that can help:

 Keep only healthy snacks on hand.
 If you tend to snack on chips or candy or drink sugary drinks, be mindful of your snacking needs and keep healthier snacks within your reach.
 Having healthy food like a bowl of fruit, raw veggies, granola bars, or nuts on your desk or ensuring they are visible in your kitchen helps significantly to curb junk food snacking.
-Dipping a carrot in ranch or eating cucumber chips (this recipe is my favorite) will always be healthier than binging on Doritos or other prepackaged foods.
+Dipping a carrot in ranch or eating cucumber chips will always be healthier than binging on Doritos or other prepackaged foods.

-Meal prep and meal planning are greatly beneficial when you work from home too!
+Meal prep and meal planning are greatly beneficial when you work from home, too!
 The more meals you have prepared at home, you find ordering food for delivery or going out to eat less tempting.
 Pre-made (homemade) freezer or canned meals also help a lot for those longer or more stressful days when you want something easy to throw into the crockpot or Instapot to make cooking easier.

-Bonus: you can easily spend one day each month putting together freezer meals to get you through the month, or most of the month.
-When my family started embracing healthier eating habits we took the 30-day paleo challenge (using this book) to help us with meal planning and kept raw veggies like carrots, cucumbers, broccoli, and pea pods on hand for snacks.
+Bonus: you can easily spend one day each month putting together freezer meals to get you through the month or most of the month.
+When my family started embracing healthier eating habits, we took the 30-day paleo challenge (using this book) to help us with meal planning and kept raw veggies like carrots, cucumbers, broccoli, and pea pods on hand for snacks.

 Set designated kitchen times.
 A common trap, especially when working from home, is knowing you can go to the kitchen at any time and eat something.
-To prevent this set designated kitchen and mealtimes, just like you would if you worked in an office.
+To prevent this, set designated kitchen and mealtimes, just like you would if you worked in an office.